 25. Module proposals should be scrutinised by an independent academic member of staff who has not been involved in writing the module; the reviewer should be nominated by the Faculty, and not by the person(s) drafting the module.
 The reviewer should complete this section of the form and liaise with the proposer, who should make any necessary changes to the form and/or give a response in the box below.
 Where a module is a direct translation of an already approved module it is not necessary for this section to be completed.

 26. Modules are subject to approval by the appropriate committee at Faculty level.
-On completion of the internal approval process within a Faculty the member of staff responsible for oversight of the approval of modules should upload the final version of the MAF to the SharePoint site, and also ensure that the information is entered on the module database.
+On completion of the internal approval process within a Faculty.
+Academic Registry should upload the final version of the MAF to the SharePoint site, and also ensure that the information is entered on the module database.

 27. In determining the nature of the demand that the module makes on students reference should be made to the level descriptors agreed for use in Aberystwyth University: see AQH 3.1.21.

 28. Module Learning Outcomes should follow the following guidelines: